Skip to content

 Transcript and Document Ingestion

-Automatic Transcript Cleaning#
+Automatic Transcript Cleaning

-When you ingest a meeting transcript, Coppermind automatically removes common noise before extraction.
+When you ingest a meeting transcript, Armbrain automatically removes common noise before extraction.
 This ensures your briefs and follow-ups contain clean, professional language instead of the verbal habits and system artifacts that recording tools capture.

 What gets cleaned: